Lines Tell Lies

 Exhibition at The Source Gallery, Thurles, 2017

 Lines deceive the eye and all is not what it seems.
-The exhibition Lines tell Lies presented works in which line was employed as a transforming and provocative element concerned with ideas of perception and the act of seeing.
-It was an attempt to persuade the viewer to accept realities which did not exist.
-Reality blurs into fiction through means which are playful and intriguing.
-The viewer is asked to believe that air has solid form and that illusion has real substance.
-An interval of time exists between the first moment of looking and the true realization of what one actually sees.
-This short span allows a shift from looking to seeing and from seeing to perceiving.
+Lines Tell Lies presents works in which line is a transforming and provocative element playing with ideas of perception and ways of seeing.
+The exhibition is an attempt to persuade the viewer to accept realities which do not exist.
+The viewer is asked to believe that air has solid form and illusion has real substance.
+In the piece called Double Vision the door on the right is a real functioning door – the one on the left is a drawing with infill at floor level.

 Double Vision